 What Causes Dry Skin?

-- Cold or dry weather
+- Cold or low-humidity weather

-- Overwashing the face
+- Frequent face washing

-- Harsh cleansers
+- Harsh cleansers or soaps

-- Aging
+- Aging and reduced oil production

-- Hot showers
+- Long, hot showers

 - Over-exfoliation

-- Acne medications
+- Acne medications or retinoids

-- Damaged skin barrier
+- A weakened skin barrier

 Morning Skincare Routine for Dry Skin

-Step 1: Use a Gentle Hydrating Cleanser
+Step 1: Cleanse With a Gentle Hydrating Cleanser

-- Fragrance-free formulas
+- Fragrance-free

 - Ceramides